latture/threed-beam-fea/README.md

 ## Introduction ##
 This contains a C++ implementation of 3D Euler-Bernoulli beam element formulation.
-An analysis can be formulated in C++, through a command line interface via a config file, or using the graphical user interface.
+An analysis can be formulated in C++, through a command line interface via a configuration file (in JSON format), or using the graphical user interface.

 ### Method 1: Using C++ ###
-An analysis consists of the `fea::Job` as well as any boundary conditions (`fea::BC`), prescribed nodal forces (`fea::Force`), and ties (`fea::Tie`).
+An analysis consists of the `fea::Job` as well as any boundary conditions (`fea::BC`), prescribed nodal forces (`fea::Force`), ties (`fea::Tie`) and equation constraints (`fea::Equation`).
-The latter of which ties to nodes together via a linear springs between all translational and rotational degrees of freedom.
+Ties to nodes together via a linear springs between all translational and rotational degrees of freedom, and equation constraints allow linear multi-point constraints to be applied to the model.
 The `fea::Options` struct can be used to request results of the analysis be written to disk as well as modify various aspect of the analysis.

 #### Forming the job ####